-    Throughout the first three years of the data science-focused research networking series, faculty have presented to their colleagues, using their presentations as vehicles to share recent projects; to solicit new ideas, approaches, and methods for works in progress; to explore research challenges faced; and to find new collaborators.
+Throughout the first four years of the data science-focused research networking sessions, faculty have presented to their colleagues, using their presentations as vehicles to share recent projects; to solicit new ideas, approaches, and methods for works in progress; to explore research challenges faced; and to find new collaborators.

 The sessions also provide an ideal venue for announcing and promoting upcoming events on both Northwestern campuses and in the Chicagoland area.
-Each group generally includes representatives from the Office of Research Development, the Office of Foundation Relations, and Corporate Engagement who routinely share upcoming calls for proposals for external funding and who use their vantage points to suggest faculty connections across disciplines.
+Each group generally includes representatives from the Office of Research Development, the Office of Foundation Relations, Corporate Engagement, INVO, and the Buffet Institute who routinely share upcoming calls for proposals for funding and who use their vantage points to suggest faculty connections across disciplines.

 Based on the results of end-of-year feedback surveys, it is clear that faculty value this type of collaboration mechanism and view it as a differentiator for Northwestern:

 - “This is one of the best collaboration engines on campus.”

 - “This is a wonderful effort, and I think it is one of the things that makes Northwestern special – always trying to identify the next big research area.”

 - “I am very glad to be connected to a community of researchers whom I likely would not have met otherwise.
 I have found significant overlap in research interests with faculty in a wide range of departments, and I look forward to future conversations and potential collaborations with them.”